AUC Medical School

 AUC Medical School Prerequisites:

 - Biology: 1 year, including laboratory work.
-Prospective students will benefit by taking courses in one or more of the following: Genetics, Cellular Biology, Developmental Biology, and Comparative Anatomy.
+Prospective students will benefit from taking courses in one or more of the following: Genetics, Cellular Biology, Developmental Biology, and Comparative Anatomy.

 - General Chemistry: 1 year, including laboratory work